Martin Bormann: Discovery of remains

 Over the following decades, several organisations, including the CIA and West German government, attempted to locate Bormann without success.
-In 1964, the West German government offered a reward of 100,000 Deutsche Marks (~€248,000 or ~US$270,000 in 2023 terms) for information leading to Bormann's capture.
+In 1964, the West German government offered a reward of 100,000 Deutsche Marks (equivalent to approximately €248,000 or US$270,000 in 2023) for information leading to Bormann's capture.
 Sightings were reported all over the world, including Australia, Denmark, Italy, and South America.
 In his autobiography, army intelligence officer Reinhard Gehlen claimed that Bormann had been a Soviet spy and had escaped to Moscow.
 Nazi hunter Simon Wiesenthal believed that Bormann was living in South America.
 The West German government declared that its hunt for Bormann was over in 1971.

 In 1963, a retired postal worker named Albert Krumnow told police that around 8 May 1945, the Soviets had ordered him and his colleagues to bury two bodies found near a railway bridge near Lehrter station (now Berlin Hauptbahnhof).
 One was dressed in a Wehrmacht uniform and the other was clad only in his underwear.
 On the second body, Krumnow's colleague, a man named Wagenpfohl, found an SS doctor's paybook identifying him as Ludwig Stumpfegger.
 Wagenpfohl gave the paybook to his boss, postal chief Berndt, who turned it over to the Soviets.
 They in turn destroyed it.
 Wagenpfohl wrote to Stumpfegger's wife on 14 August 1945, informing her that her husband's body was "interred with the bodies of several other dead soldiers in the grounds of the Alpendorf in Berlin NW 40, Invalidenstrasse 63."